Akash-nath29/hacktoberfest-ccu/README.md

 # Hacktoberfest 2023

-## Thank you so much for following along the session so far!
+## Thank you so much for following along the session s`o far!

 As a little token of my appreciation, I want to give every participant who joined a little shoutout.